nikitharoy750/innov-hers/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: JavaScript
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: React
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Vite
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+-Dual Confirmation System:
+Payments remain locked until both buyer and seller confirm the transaction, ensuring mutual agreement before release.

+-Timed Transaction Lock:
+Sellers can set a confirmation timer, and funds automatically freeze or return based on response within the deadline.

+-Smart Dispute Simulation:
+If confirmations mismatch, the system flags the transaction and generates a dispute report for review.

+-Secure Transaction Transparency:
+Clear status tracking and structured transaction details reduce fraud and build trust between parties.

 ---